IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 sequence number and {{RFC8888}} offers timestamps of received packets and the status of the ECN bits.

-SCReAM is however not limited to RTP as long as some requirements are fulfilled :
+SCReAM is however not limited to RTP as long as some requirements are fulfilled:

  * Media data is split in data units that when encapsulated in IP packets fit in the network MTU.